foxlox/cthulhu/README.md

 3. Build it

-4. go to Linux box
+4. go to your Linux box

 5. $ donut compiledapp.exe -o ca.bin